 Satu Uusiautti (PhD in education) works as a researcher at the University of Lapland, Finland, and is an adjunct professor of educational psychology at the University Helsinki, Finland.

 Jenny van Hooff is Senior Lecturer in Sociology at Manchester Metropolitan University.

 Sandra Vlasta is a postdoctoral Marie-Skłodowska-Curie-Fellow at Johannes Gutenberg-University Mainz.

 Catherine Vulliamy is a PhD student in Gender Studies at the University of Hull, UK.

 Justyna Wierzchowska is Assistant Professor in American Studies at the Institute of English Studies, University of Warsaw, Poland.

-Matt York is a PhD student in the Department of Government and Politics, University College Cork, Ireland.
+Matt York is a PhD researcher at the Department of Government and Politics, University College Cork, Ireland.

 Mirjam Zadoff is Professor of History and Jewish Studies at Indiana University, Bloomington (USA)